 DETAILED SUMMARY AND EXPLANATION

-• The thought of the grandmother being young and pretty was quite revolting.
-Often the grandmother used to talk about the games she played as a girl.
+The thought of the grandmother being young and pretty was quite revolting.
+Often, the grandmother talked about the games she played as a girl.
 But once again it was unbelievable.
 The children thought it was one of the stories she used to tell about the prophets.

 Q. How did the grandfather look in the portrait?